The PSAT is a big focus of many students’ sophomore and junior years.

 What is the PSAT/NMSQT?

 There are three parts to the PSAT: evidence-based reading, writing and language, and math.
-The PSAT score range is from 320 to 1520, and there’s no penalty if your student guesses and gets the wrong answer.
+The PSAT score range, different from that of the SAT score range, is from 320 to 1520, and there’s no penalty if your student guesses and gets the wrong answer.

 Half of the PSAT score range (760 points) comes from the math section and the other half from the reading and writing sections.

 A “good score” on the PSAT puts your student in the 75th percentile, or better than 75% of test takers in their grade.

 A very good score is in the 95th percentile, and of course an excellent score is in the 99th percentile.

 There are various reasons to take the PSAT, but in reality, three reasons are the most prominent.

 First and foremost, it will give your student a taste of what they can expect on the regular SAT their senior year.